|

 as much as possible throughout but

-prepared to take over when needed (mother
+prepared to assist when needed (mother

 and partner mostly do it themselves)